LockTech/cerberus/README.md

 While most of the terminology used by Cerberus is obvious, common ideas have been explicity defined here to standardize the language used by and when describing the platform.

 * Organization - The tenants of this multi-tenant platform.
-Each organization is independent another; organizations can only manage the identities which belong to them.
+Each organization is independent another; organizations can only manage the accounts which belong to them.
 * Account - A "user" or "account" which contains information identifying an indavidual in a particular organization.
 * Member - The indaviduals of an organization, who use their account to access various features and services.
   * "Member" is perferred, to "identitiy", when speaking *to* an end-user of the Cerberus platform;
-  "Manage your organization's identities" would become "Manage your organization's members".
+  "Manage your organization's accounts" would become "Manage your organization's members".
   * A member is a person, an account is a thing.
-  * A member could have many identities; so long as they have many emails backing those identities.
+  * A member could have many accounts; so long as they have many emails backing those accounts.

 ## Applications